Getting There

 Ancient sites worth exploring

-Sites like Xcambo are easy to pair with a beach day if you want to explore beyond Mérida.
+Sites like Xcambo are easy to pair with a beach day if you want to explore beyond the city.

 Two small dogs relaxing on the beach in warm afternoon light